Battledash-2/mlang/README.md

-# M Lang The Mathematics Language
+# MLang: The Mathematics Language

 ## What is M
 #### M is an open-source language that is meant to help people learn about Tokenizers, Parsers, and interpreters.
 It supports variables, logging, and expressions.